mgamble1023/SleepInvestigatoR/README.md

 SleepInvestigatoR is a flexible R function used for processing scored rodent sleep.
 It takes multiple idividual scored sleep files and outputs a single .csv file containing 84 different measures.
 Sleep can be scored in any software of one's choosing as long as scores are output to a .csv file with no header and contains only three states: Wake, NREMS, and REMS.
 Lastly, there are several plotting functions incoporated for quick generation of graphics to immediately check the output of the most commonly reported measures.
 A link to a video can be found at the bottom of this page running through how the function is used.

 Note: I use '' quotes below to indicate what should be typed [as is] **without** quotes and "" double quotes to indicate what needs to be typed **with** quotes in the function.
-R however does not distinguish between different quotes this is just for the clarity within this document.
+R, however, does not distinguish between different quotes and this dichotomy is just for clarity within this document.
 It should also be said that R is case sensitive and starts at 1 when counting unlike other languages.

 ## Download R and R Studio

-There are many resources on the internet including videos to help you easily download R. SleepInvestigatoR does not require anything fancy.
+There are many resources on the internet including videos to help you easily download R and R Studio.
+SleepInvestigatoR does not require anything fancy.

 One resource is provided below:

 https://rstudio-education.github.io/hopr/starting.html

 ## File Types

-The most fool proof option is to have all files saved as .csv with no header (see image below).
+The most fool proof option is to have all files saved as .csv with no header (see video).
 Raw sirenia files are also accepted.
 By default 'file.type' is set to 'csv', if the user wants to use raw sirenia files they must change 'file.type = "Sirenia"'.

 ## File Naming

-For easiest processing of files I reccomend the following naming convention for all scored sleep files: AnimalID/id factor_Grouping factor/Treatment/Condition_whatever else.
+For easiest processing of files I reccomend the following naming convention for all scored sleep files: Animal ID/id factor_Grouping factor/Treatment/Condition_whatever else.
 Underscores are safest option though it should recognize any punctuation marks between items of the name.

-So example files would read: Mouse1_CondtionA_scores, Mouse1_ConditionB_scores, etc.
+Example files would read: Mouse1_CondtionA_scores, Mouse1_ConditionB_scores, etc.

-SleepInvestigator allows you to set either or both id.factor or grouping.factor to 'FALSE' in which case SleepInvestigator will supply NAs for groups and internally delienate animals respectively
+SleepInvestigator allows you to set either or both id.factor or grouping.factor to 'FALSE' in which case SleepInvestigator will supply NAs for groups and internally delienate animals respectively.

 ## Before you run SleepInvestigatoR

 SleepInvestgatoR uses base R, the data.table package, and tidyverse to perform its operations.
 These must be installed prior to use if they have **never** been installed before.
-This only has to be done once using install.packages function.
+This only has to be done once using the install.packages function.
 The user can quickly do this by deleting the hashtages before the install.packages functions at the top of the script under the 'Necessary Packages' header and hitting run.

 **Everytime** before you use SleepInvestigatoR you must load the data.table and tidyverse packages by using the library function.
-Similar to before the user can run these library lines at the top of the script.
+Similar to before, the user can run these library lines at the top of the script.

 Lastly, you must designate a filepath which must be the folder name (and associated path) that you put all the scored sleep files in (note no other files can be in this folder)

 E.g. filepath for windows: "C:/Users/Mackenzie/Documents/Test Data" (note: the forward slashes)

-After naming your filepath being careful to maintain the quotes and forward slashes you can highlight the three lines of code under the 'Set working directory...' header and run
+After naming your filepath (being careful to maintain the quotes and forward slashes) you can highlight the three lines of code under the 'Set working directory...' header and click run

 ## Loading SleepInvestigatoR

 Now put your cursor in front of the 'SleepInvestigatoR' function and hit run.
-This will load the function into R so you can use it and will take a few seconds to complete.
+This will load the function into R so you can use it (this will take a few seconds to complete).

-Once loaded you can now type into your console: SleepInvestigatoR('User determined parameters') and hit enter to run the function.
+Once loaded you can now type into your console: 'SleepInvestigatoR('User determined parameters')' and hit enter to run the function.
 See below for parameter options.

 ## Parameter options